Grtnxhor/WebTips/cke09spbk00d57hs1979zej05.md

 On Netlify, any HTML form can instantly accept submissions—no backend code or infrastructure required.
 As soon as your form is deployed, you start seeing submissions appear in your Netlify dashboard.

 Just add the `netlify` attribute to any form and everything gets wired up automatically.
-Our bots find your forms by inspecting the HTML of your site before its published.
+Netlify bots find your forms by inspecting the HTML of your site before its published.

 ![netlify.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1597774404506/bm4MnSAm0.png)